ashotkhachatryan/BLEConnect/README.md

 # BLEConnect

-Windows Forms Application which allows to scan nearby BLE devices and connect to them.
-Currently it only lists available services but more features are coming up.
+This Windows Forms application enables the user to scan for nearby Bluetooth Low Energy (BLE) devices and connect to them.
+Currently, the application only lists the available services, but more features are in development.